Hrish1/ubuntu-dpdk/README.md

 More information about the various sample applications can be found here: <http://dpdk.org/doc/guides/sample_app_ug/index.html>.

+## Running l3fwd sample application

+After you have provisioned the VM, SSH into it:

+    $ vagrant ssh

+Then change directory to the `l3fwd` application and build it:

+    $ cd dpdk/examples/l3fwd
+    $ make
+    $ cd build

+You can then run the l3fwd application on one port with the following command:

+    $ sudo ./l3fwd -c 0x1 -n 2 --socket-mem 256 -- -p 0x1 -P --config="(0,0,0)" --parse-ptype

+I haven't yet figured out how to send packets through this application or view some effects/output.

 ## Running pktgen

 `pktgen` is a tool used to generate traffic on devices for DPDK applications.
 It's important to get it running so that we can quickly and easily test the DPDK code we write.
 More information is available here: <http://pktgen.readthedocs.io/en/latest/getting_started.html>.